Batman: The Telltale Series: Plot

 While responding to a break-in at the Gotham City Hall, Batman engages in combat with a group of mercenaries and Catwoman, the latter having broken into the Mayor's safe and stolen a drive.
 During the fight, Batman steals the drive whilst she manages to escape.
 Returning to Wayne Manor, Bruce endorses Harvey Dent's Mayoral campaign against Hamilton Hill, during which he meets crime lord Carmine Falcone.
 While investigating and decrypting the drive, Bruce receives word from Alfred that his childhood friend Oswald Cobblepot, now a criminal called "Penguin", has returned to Gotham.
 Meeting up in Cobblepot Park, Oswald warns Bruce of a revolution in Gotham.

-Accusations come to light that Thomas and Martha Wayne had affiliations with the Falcone family.
-While meeting Harvey to discuss these claims, Bruce also meets Dent's date Selina Kyle, where they both deduce each other's identities.
+Accusations come to light that Thomas and Martha Wayne were affiliated with the Falcone family.
+While meeting Harvey to discuss these claims, Bruce also meets Harvey's date Selina Kyle, where they both deduce each other's identities.
 Selina reluctantly gives Bruce the address of a meeting place with her employer: a warehouse at the Gotham City docks.
 Investigating as Batman, he finds the location to be the site of a shootout between the GCPD and the same mercenaries from City Hall.
 Believing Falcone to be involved, Bruce also finds evidence of a psychoactive agent being stored there.
 After finishing the decryption of the drive, Bruce discovers evidence of Falcone's criminal organization, along with ties to Mayor Hill.
 After handing it over to either reporter Vicki Vale or Lt.
 James Gordon, he confronts Falcone as Batman and interrogates him about the shootout.
 Falcone admits to having ownership of the chemicals but denies involvement in the shootout.
 Under further interrogation, he also reveals that the allegations against the Wayne family are true, confirming this with a photograph of them, Hill and Falcone.
 When Bruce confronts Alfred, he learns that his parents collaborated with Falcone and Hill to control Gotham and that he had hidden the truth in the hopes he would not follow in their footsteps.